kubewarden/pod-privileged-policy/README.md

 ```

 The next pod does not have a privileged container.
 But there is a init
 container requesting privileged access.
-Therefore, this will be reject by the
+Therefore, this will be rejected by the
 policy as well: